Tap code: History

 The origins of this encoding go back to the Polybius square of Ancient Greece.
 Like the "knock code", a Cyrillic script version is said to have been used by nihilist prisoners of the Russian czars.
 The knock code is featured in Arthur Koestler's 1941 work Darkness at Noon.
 Kurt Vonnegut's 1952 novel Player Piano also includes a conversation between prisoners using a form of tap code.
 The code used in the novel is more primitive and does not make use of the Polybius square (e.g. "P" consists of sixteen taps in a row).

 United States prisoners of war during the Vietnam War are most known for having used the tap code.
 It was introduced in June 1965 by four POWs held in the Hỏa Lò ("Hanoi Hilton") prison: Captain Carlyle "Smitty" Harris, Lieutenant Phillip Butler, Lieutenant Robert Peel, and Lieutenant Commander Robert Shumaker.
 Harris had heard of the tap code being used by prisoners in World War II and remembered a United States Air Force instructor who had discussed it as well.

-In Vietnam, the tap code became a very successful way for otherwise isolated prisoners to communicate.
+In Vietnam, the tap code became more widely used than Morse; despite messages taking longer to send, the system was easier to learn and could be applied in a wider variety of situations.
+Tap codes proved to be a very successful way for otherwise isolated prisoners to communicate.
 POWs would use the tap code in order to communicate to each other between cells in a way which the guards would be unable to pick up on.
 They used it to communicate everything from what questions interrogators were asking (in order for everyone to stay consistent with a deceptive story), to who was hurt and needed others to donate meager food rations.
 It was easy to teach and newly arrived prisoners became fluent in it within a few days.
 It was even used when prisoners were sitting next to each other but not allowed to talk, by tapping on another's thigh.
+U.S. Navy Rear Admiral Jeremiah Denton developed a vocal tap code of coughs, sniffs and sneezes.
 By overcoming isolation with the tap code, prisoners were said to be able to maintain a chain of command and keep up morale.

+In 1980, a doctor sentenced to life in solitary confinement in Somalia used tap code to share the entirety of Tolstoy's Anna Karenina, nearly 2 million letters, via tap code with fellow prisoners.